 - Printing and distributing the pamphlets etc.

-They are therefore requested to devise and implement a schedule for better propagation of need of education in the State and celebrate National Education Day throughout the State on 11.11.2014 on the eve of the birthday of Sri.
+They are therefore requested to devise and implement a schedule for better propagation of need of education in the State and celebrate National Education Day throughout the State on November 11 on the eve of the birthday of Sri.
 Abul Kalam Azad, first Minister of Education in the Indian government and submit a Brief Report to the State Office.
 The expenditure incurred, may be debited to National Education Day Celebrations as per the norms.
-National Education Day on November 11th

 On November 11 every year, India celebrates the national education day with institutions across the country conducting competitions, seminars and workshops.
 Here are some points you need to know about this event and why it is an important day for the nation.

 1. Maulana Abul Kalam Azad: Maulana Abul Kalam Azad was the country’s first education minister after India won independence from colonial rule.
 He served as the education minister from 1947 to 1958.
 He was born on November 11, 1888, and the National Education Day is celebrated in his memory.

 2. Belief in education: Maulana Azad emphasised on quality education as he considered schools to be laboratories which produce future citizens of the country.
 He strongly advocated universal primary education, girls’ education, free and compulsory education for all children up to the age of 14, vocational training and technical education.